1,000+ Opportunities

 Save a search for “ENVIRONMENTAL PROTECTION AGENCY” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: For certain competitive funding opportunities under this assistance listing, the Agency may limit eligibility to compete to a number or subset of eligible applicants consistent with the Agency’s Assistance Agreement Competition Policy.
+Search similar grants →According to the current listing, eligibility includes: For certain competitive funding opportunities under this assistance listing, the Agency may limit eligibility to compete to a number or subset of eligible applicants consistent with the Agency’s Assistance Agreement Competition Policy.
 Only these types of organizations may apply.
 Organization types are consistent with definitions at 2 CFR 200.1: Public water systems located in the U.S. and its territories or possessions.
 Public water system, as defined by 42 U.S.C.
 300f(4), means a system for the provision to the public of water for human consumption through pipes or other constructed conveyances, if such system has at least fifteen service connections or regularly serves at least twenty-five individuals.
 Such term includes (i) any collection, treatment, storage, and distribution facilities under control of the operator of such system and used primarily in connection with such system, and (ii) any collection or pretreatment storage facilities not under such control which are used primarily in connection with such system.
 Privately and publicly owned public water systems that meet the definition of a public water system in 42 U.S.C.
 300f(4) are eligible to apply.
 Institutions of higher education (IHEs) located in the U.S. and its territories or possessions.
 Research institutions or foundations located in the U.S. and its territories or possessions.
 Regional water organizations located in the U.S. and its territories or possessions.
 A Regional water organization, for purposes of this program, is an association or similar incorporated non-profit or governmental entity that represents or coordinates the operations of public water systems in a defined geographic area under a compact, charter or binding contractual agreement. • Certain nonprofit organizations as further described below, located in the U.S. or its territories or possessions.
 Note that 2 CFR § 200.1 specifically excludes Institutions of Higher Education from the definition of non-profit organization because they are separately defined in the regulation.
 While not considered to be a nonprofit organization(s) as defined by 2 CFR § 200.1, public or nonprofit Institutions of Higher Education are, nevertheless, eligible to submit applications under this program.
 As provided at 42 U.S.C.
 300j-1a(a)(2)(E) and 42 U.S.C.
 300j-1(e)(8)(A) eligibility is limited to “. . . nonprofit organizations that provide to small public water systems onsite technical assistance, circuit-rider technical assistance programs, multistate, regional technical assistance programs, onsite and regional training, assistance with implementing source water protection plans, and assistance with implementing monitoring plans, rules, regulations, and water security enhancements.”
 Profit-making firms and individuals are not eligible to apply.
 For-profit colleges, universities, trade schools, and hospitals are ineligible.
 Nonprofit organizations that are not exempt from taxation under section 501 of the Internal Revenue Code must submit other forms of documentation of nonprofit status; such as certificates of incorporation as nonprofit under state or tribal law.
 Nonprofit organizations exempt from taxation under section 501(c)(4) of the Internal Revenue Code that lobby are not eligible for EPA funding as provided in the Lobbying Disclosure Act, 2 U.S.C.
 1611.
 Non-domestic (non-U.S.) entities are not eligible to apply.
 National laboratories funded by Federal Agencies (Federally-Funded Research and Development Centers, “FFRDCs”) may not apply.
 FFRDC employees may cooperate or collaborate with eligible applicants within the limits imposed by applicable legislation and regulations.
 They may participate in planning, conducting, and analyzing the research directed by the applicant, but may not direct projects on behalf of the applicant organization.
 An award recipient may provide funds through its assistance agreement from the EPA to an FFRDC for research personnel, supplies, equipment, and other expenses directly related to the research.
 Federal Agencies may not apply.
 Federal employees are not eligible to serve in a principal leadership role on an assistance agreement.
 Federal employees may not receive salaries or augment their Agency’s appropriations through awards made under this program unless authorized by law to receive such funding.
 Eligible applicant types include: U.S. Territory (or Possession) Government (including freely-associated states), U.S. State Government (including the District of Columbia), Local, Nonprofit Organization.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program